dbt Core

 " option, your connection between DBT Core and Decube will be successfully established.

 Once you have connected your dbt core, you will then need to map the connection sources to the data sources on the decube platform.
-Refer how to do that in this documentation.
+Refer how to do that in .